GrHav/Hacktiv8_capstone/README.md

 # AI Assistant Impact On Student Success
 ## Project Overview
 ### Project Purposes
-&nbsp;&nbsp;&nbsp;&nbsp; This project aims to conduct a quantitative analysis of a synthetic dataset on AI assistant usage among students especially on daily life.
+&nbsp;&nbsp;&nbsp;&nbsp; This project aims to conduct analysis of [kaggle dataset](https://www.kaggle.com/datasets/ayeshasal89/ai-assistant-usage-in-student-life-synthetic) on AI assistant usage among students especially on daily life.
 The goal is to measure the impact of AI on academic success and learning effectiveness, and to identify the most beneficial usage patterns.
 The findings will be used to formulate concrete recommendations for educational institutions and students to optimally integrate AI into their learning process.

 ### Background of the study
 &nbsp;&nbsp;&nbsp;&nbsp; Artificial Intelligence (AI) has been evolving rapidly in recent years, enabling machines to perform wide range of human tasks from simple to highly complex task.
 One primary reason AI gaining traction because of its efficiency in handling repetitive and routine tasks without requiring extensive resources.
 These capabilities have positioned AI as a higly valuable solution across various industries including education.
 In the context of higher education, AI-powered assistant are becoming encreasingly significant in supporting students throughout their academic journey.